 - 1 1/2 cups chicken broth (or you can use bouillon)

 - 1 tbls. chopped fresh basil (optional)

 Prepare the boiling water to cook the pasta.
 Do this while you are preparing the sauce below.
 As soon as the water boils add in the pasta.
 You can have this sauce ready in the time it takes the water to boil and pasta to cook.
 Dinner can be ready in 20 minutes.

 - Heat 1 TBLS. olive oil (or your preferred light oil) on medium heat and add in the sliced peppers.
 Saute, stirring occasionally for about 5 minutes, then add in the sliced onions or shallots, and garlic.
 Saute until the onions turn opaque.
 Add in the red pepper flakes if using.

 - Next add in the tomatoes and the mushrooms.
 Saute for another 3-5 minutes.
 Deglaze the pan with the wine if using.
 If not using wine deglaze with ¼ cup of the broth stir a little and then add in the remainder of the broth.

 - Add in the cooked sausage and cover the pan, turn down to simmer, cook until the sausage is heated through.
 Taste for seasoning and add salt and pepper to taste.
 Toss all together with the cooked pasta.

-This is a very flexible recipe.
-You can use whatever leftovers you have in your fridge that is just not enough to make on its own but is a perfect pairing with lots of other ingredients.
 I usually have fresh baby spinach in the fridge but I used it all a few days ago, which I would definitely have used 2-3 cups of the spinach as well.

 The exercise here, as my grandmother used to say, ‘Waste Not, Want Not!’, give new life to the leftovers and make something delicious.